Amrtamer711/GPT-2-From-Scratch/README.md

     --seed 1337 \
     --fp16
 ```
+where x in ```--nproc_per_node=x``` should be the number of GPUs you have available.
+Notes:

-Note: These were the exact parameters I used to produce these results, in order to replicate the conditions of GPT 2, but it seems that slightly more aggressive training would produce better results.
+- These were the exact parameters I used to produce these results, in order to replicate the conditions of GPT 2, but it seems that slightly more aggressive training would produce better results.
+- Modify the batch size per device until maximum untilization of your GPUs.

 ## Key Features
 1. Custom Data Loader: